Latest Update: Unfortunately Nui has gone out of business according to its founder Kristoffer Quiaoit on Linkedin.

 You can buy these cookies directly on their website.
 You can use our coupon code KETOVALE for 10% OFF.

-If you’re in the mood for something sweet but don’t want to spoil your keto diet, then we recommend trying a cookie or two from Nui.
-The company was founded by Kristoffer and Victor, who started the keto diet in 2016 but missed eating cookies.
+If you’re in the mood for something sweet but don’t want to spoil your keto diet, then we recommend trying a cookie from Nui.

 The cookies contain 100% keto-friendly ingredients with nothing cheap.
-We loved the used of grass-fed butter, whole eggs, MCT oil, and coconut oil for their healthy fats and stevia and monk fruit as no-calorie sweeteners.
+We loved the use of butter, heavy cream, whole eggs, MCT oil, and coconut oil for their healthy fats.